7 Ways to Practice Delayed Gratification with Your Kids

 5. Family Traditions.

 How exciting is it to put up the family Christmas tree?
 Most of us don’t keep those up year-round.
 You have to wait for the Christmas prep time.
 Then, once the tree is up the wait for Santa begins.
 This is one of those we parents do without even trying.
-Check out Christmas Traditions with the Kids.
+Family traditions are important for other reasons as well.
+Learn more about that in 6 Powerful Reasons to Create and Carry on Family Traditions.

 6. Car Rides without Technology.